StGerGer/stgerger.github.io/vekta.md

 ## Is it any good?
 As simplistic as this game is, it's actually fun to catapult around the universe.
 The generated universes are fairly small, since I haven't written any sort of frustum culling functionality into the game - everything is rendered all the time, unless Processing handles that.

-I wrote some music for the game that I'm proud of too, although as of v2019.1.15 the sound is broken so you can't hear it. 🤷‍♀️
+I wrote some music for the game that I'm proud of too.

 If you want to make any changes, feel free to submit a pull request!